 What toppings can you add to a BLT?

 A BLT is a pretty basic sandwich and the original is always delicious.
 But, there are a lot of ways to dress up the classic BLT!
 You can't call it a BLT without bacon, lettuce, and tomato so don't go changing those ingredients.
 I almost always add avocado to my BLT.
 There's something special about the creamy texture that avocado adds to sandwiches.
 If I'm not adding another protein like smoked trout to my sandwich, I'll cook up an over easy egg.
 The runny yolk is a perfect addition to a BLT but it might be a bit much with the smoked trout.
-Lastly, I like to switch up the mayo and use something with a little kick like Tessemae's habanero ranch.
+Lastly, I like to switch up the mayo and use something with a little kick like Tessemae's habanero mayo.
 Oh, and don't forget to use a good bun or bread.
 It makes all the difference!

-Smoked Trout BLT Recipe
+Smoked Trout BLT Sandwich

 - 4 brioche buns